Piaoshi/DesktopTools/README.md

 	This is a desktop tools composite written in Java for daily use.

 ## Use
-- JRE envirement is needed.
+* JRE envirement is needed.
-- Download the DesktopTools.jar.
+* Download the DesktopTools.jar.
-- Mostly, you can run it with double click.
+* Mostly, you can run it with double click.
 If not,
-   1, Commmond line: "java -jar DesktopTools.jar".
+ + Commmond line: "java -jar DesktopTools.jar".
-   2, Rright click --> open with --> Java Runtime
+ + Rright click --> open with --> Java Runtime.

 ## Note
 1. The source file are written with UTF-8 and unit line delimiter('\n')